fabilya/ShortURL/README.md

     }
     ```

-- Получение оригинальной ссылки по указанному короткому идентификатору:
+- Getting the original link using the specified short identifier:
     ```SQL
     GET /api/id/{short_id}/
     ```
 </details>

-### Используемые технологии:
+### Technologies used:

 - `Python 3.9`
 - `Flask 2.0.2`